YoWASP/yowasp.github.io/index.md

 ## Are the tools slower?

-Yosys built for WebAssembly is about twice as slow as a native build.
+Yosys built for WebAssembly is about half the speed of a native build.
 Nextpnr built for WebAssembly runs about as fast as a native build.

 ## How are the packages released?